-Alternative 2 would result in negligible impacts on invertebrates, marine vegetation, wetlands, and EFH; short-term, minor, adverse impacts on fish and marine mammals; and no impact to eelgrass.
-Based on the analysis presented in this section, including implementing mitigation measures Aquatic-MM-1 through Aquatic-MM-4, Alternative 2 would result in temporary and minimal effects to EFH; and may result in incidental harassment of marine mammals.
+Alternative 2 would result in negligible impacts on invertebrates, marine vegetation, wetlands, and EFH; short-term, minor, adverse impacts on fish and marine mammals; and no impact to black abalone or eelgrass.
+Based on the analysis presented in this section, including implementing mitigation measures Aquatic-MM-1 through Aquatic-MM-5, Alternative 2 would result in temporary and minimal effects to EFH; and may result in incidental harassment of marine mammals.